likicv/usysml-test-cases/README.md

 Each uSysML Test Case is associated with a unique number identifier (Test Case ID) that allows it to be referenced subsequently.
-The Test Case ID is given in the test case title, as well as a short description and the spiral.
-The spiral refers to the uSysML version as per the above table, and this shows the scope that the test case refers to; for example, for a test case that is marked 'spiral 1', only `package`, `part`, and `part def` would have been expected to be implemented.
+The Test Case ID is given in the test case title, as well as a short description of the test case and the spiral.
+The spiral refers to the uSysML version as per the above table, and this shows the scope that the test case refers to;
+for example, for a test case that is marked 'spiral 1', only `package`, `part`, and `part def` would have been expected to be implemented.

 Each test case is structured into the following sections:
 - Title -- a short title of the Test Case together with the number identifier